HuangChiEn/easy_config/pypi_pkg/README.md

         print( type(cfger.sec_sec['dummy_val']) )

-#### In the new feature -- absl style flag, easy_config also support that you can access the 'same' config file in different python file without re-declare the config..
+#### **2. absl style flag**
-> test_flag.py under the same work directory
+> easy_config also support that you can access the 'same' config file in different python file without re-declare the config. test_flag.py under the same work directory

     from easy_configer.Configer import Configer